jonen/dotfiles/README.md

 - **Homebrew** (for macOS)
 - **Nix** (for package management)

-## Installation
+## Nix-based installation

+(macOS-only at this moment)

-To set up your environment, run the following command:
+To set up the environment, run the following command:

 ```sh
 bash nix-setup.sh